Pterabash/discord-ext/README.md

 # discord-ext

 Discord.py bot extensions

 # How to use
-Load the extensions file while running a Discord bot.
+For example, you have `ext.py` located at the same directory with `main.py`.
+You can load the extension file by doing:

+	from discord.ext import commands
+	bot = commands.Bot(',')
+	bot.load_extension(ext)

 ## Quick hacks

-To prevent having to restart the bot for **n** times everytime trying to load an extension, one could do something like:
+To prevent having to restart the bot everytime just to load an extension, one could do something like:

 	@bot.commands()
 	async def load(ctx, ext):
 		bot.load_extension(ext)

-Also, feel free to checkout [this thing](https://github.com/cicadoves/bot)